oucar/Employee-Database/README.md

   * The server was created using Python3.7.
   * In order to interact with database and its tables, Python and its frameworks were used.
   * Required frameworks and modules imported before work on actual Python code.
-  * In order to display the data that users want, Python used inside of the HTML codes.
+  * In order to display the data that users want, Python used inside of the HTML.

 * Bottle.py – a micro web-framework for Python.
   * Bottle.py was used to make the Python code run on a website.